havocado/notes/231018-triangle-collision-raytracing.md

 *(Image: https://en.wikipedia.org/wiki/Triangle_mesh)*

-**Triangle mesh** - It is common to allow only triangles in a mesh representation, as (1) triangle guarantees that all vertices are on a plane, whereas 4 or more vertices may not be on the same plane and (2) any polygon meshes can be represented as triangle meshes.
+**Triangle mesh** - It is common to allow only triangles in mesh representation, as (1) triangle guarantees that all vertices are on a plane, whereas 4 or more vertices may not be on the same plane and (2) any polygon meshes can be represented as triangle meshes.

 **Indexed vertices** - Assuming single-precision floating points, a vertex coordinate takes 12 bytes, while an unsigned integer usually takes 4 or 8 bytes only.
 Since a vertex may be included in multiple faces, it is memory-efficient to keep an indexed list of vertex coordinates and assign the indices to the corresponding faces.